goldhand/sw-precache-webpack-plugin/README.md

 __`SWPrecacheWebpackPlugin`__ is a [webpack][webpack] plugin for using [service workers][sw-guide] to cache your external project dependencies.
 It will generate a service worker file using [sw-precache][sw-precache] and add it to your build directory.

+## 🚨 No longer being updated
+*I will try to keep this up-to-date with new webpack releases so feel free to keep using this if you like but I will not be adding any new features.
+I would recommend using [workbox-webpack-plugins#GenerateSW](https://developers.google.com/web/tools/workbox/modules/workbox-webpack-plugin#generatesw_plugin) which is actively being supported.*

 ## Install
 ```bash